Admissions & Program FAQs

 Families applying for tuition assistance should be guided by the principle that the primary responsibility of financing a child’s education rests with them, not with the School.
 Tuition assistance is not intended to cover 100 percent of the cost of tuition and required fees.
 Families who choose an independent school place a high value on their child’s education, and this value is generally reflected in lifestyle choices that permit the use of some of their discretionary resources for the cost of education.

 Saint Mark’s subscribes to the guiding principles that the primary responsibility for the cost of a child’s education resides with the family and that tuition assistance must be based on demonstrated need, not on willingness or unwillingness to pay.
-The Tuition Assistance Committee utilizes all data provided through the application and tax documents submitted and verified by FAST to determine the family’s “demonstrated need.”
+The Tuition Assistance Committee utilizes all data provided through the application and tax documents verified by Clarity to determine the family’s “demonstrated need.”
 Demonstrated need is the difference between the cost of education at Saint Mark’s School and a family’s expected contribution to that education.